-With that out of the way, here’s the weekly Player Production Average update.
-PPA is a player rating stat I developed.
-It credits players for things that contribute to winning and debits them for things that don’t — each in proper proportion.
+To this week’s Player Production Average (PPA) update.
+PPA is a player rating stat I developed that credits players for things that contribute to winning and debits them for things that don’t — each in proper proportion.
 PPA is pace adjusted, accounts for defense and includes a degree of difficulty factor.
 In PPA, 100 = average, higher is better and 45 = replacement level.